WolffunGame/UnityUIManager/README.md

 ## Overview

 #### Features
-* You can create pages, modals, tabs and their transitions easily and flexibly.
+* You can create screens, modals, tabs and their transitions easily and flexibly.
 * Manage screen lifecycle and memory from load to destroy.
 * Separated workflow from animators for complex screen transition animations.
 * Well-separated library from no extra functions (ex.
 GUI library, state machine).